mateo-patino/linear-utils/README.md

 This is a highly modular project: user input moves through a lexer, parser, abstract syntax tree, semantic checker, evaluator, and a small linear algebra library.

 > [!WARNING]
 > **This project is actively under development.** The language, CLI output, APIs, and supported evaluation features may change as the evaluator and linear algebra layers mature.
+Sometimes I commit function declarations that haven't been implemented yet, so it's possible that the compiler yells and doesn't let you build an executable.

 ## Highlights